 - In case of persistent poor performance, invoke the persistent breach provisions.

-If you, or your colleagues, would be interested in receiving further information on how you can instigate your PFI contract savings and contract management initiative, please contact us or visit our PFI support page for further information.
-You may also wish to read our other blogs on the subject of reducing PFI Costs: Renegotiating PFI Contracts and the 3 Myth Busters to Help You Achieve PFI Savings.
+If you, or your colleagues, would be interested in receiving further information on how you can instigate your PFI contract savings and contract management initiative, please visit our PFI support page, download our free white paper or contact us for further information.